 What is racivir?

-Racivir is an investigational drug for the treatment of HIV infection.
+Racivir is an investigational drug that is being studied for the treatment of HIV infection.

-- Racivir is similar in chemical structure to the FDA-approved NRTIs lamivudine (brand name: Epivir) and emtricitabine (brand name: Emtriva).
+Racivir is similar in chemical structure to the FDA-approved NRTIs lamivudine (brand name: Epivir) and emtricitabine (brand name: Emtriva).4

-- In vitro studies have shown that racivir is active against hepatitis B virus (HBV).
+studies have shown that racivir is also active against hepatitis B virus (HBV).4

 How are clinical trials of investigational drugs conducted?